Vainglory founders raise $2.5 million for Bazooka Tango mobile game studio

-The founders of mobile multiplayer game Vainglory have started a new game studio, Bazooka Tango, and they have raised $2.5 million.
+The founders of the studio that makes mobile multiplayer game Vainglory have started a new game studio, Bazooka Tango, and they have raised $2.5 million.

 Bo Daly, the founding CEO of Vainglory mobile game studio Super Evil Megacorp, started the company with Stephan Sherman, a creative visionary behind Vainglory, the mobile multiplayer online battle arena game.